udacity/wechat_store/README.md

-# WeChat_store
+# Homepage

-This is for WeChat Mini Program Nanodegree Term 2
+This is Store homepage with cloud database.